Polynomial methods to construct inputs for uniformly ensemble reachable linear systems: Elements of Approximation Theory

-We note that sharper but less explicit error bounds for the second Weierstrass approximation Theorem have been derived in L.~Lorch~\cite{lorch1962approximation}, S.M.~Nikolski~\cite{nikolski1940allure} and S.A.~Telyakovskii \cite{telyakovskii1969approximation}.
-Another famous result from approximation theory, which is due to Runge.
+Another famous result from approximation theory is due to Runge.
 Before presenting a constructive proof, we have to fix some notation.
 The presentation of Runge's little Theorem is based on \cite{greene_krantz_1997} and \cite{remmert2013classical}.
 Let $\gamma$ denote a closed (piecewise) $C^1$-path.
-With a slight abuse of notation we denote its trace also by $\gamma$.
+With a slight abuse of notation{,} we denote its trace also by $\gamma$.
 Then,